Tonantzintla/Documentation/docs/staff/support/engagement/index.md

 - Your request **must** be at least three days long.
 - Your request **must** not be longer than a month long
-- You have to wait two weeks between each inactivity request.
-(Unless told otherwise)
+- You are free to request an inactivity notice whenever you have to, but if the amount of inactivity requests you submit don't correlate with your activity, you will instead be **removed**.

 ## Inactivity Request Process